genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Also, it includes a range of **Mapping statistics**.
 For **single reads**, you'll calculate these QC metrics:

-#.
-Total number of reads reads used to map to the reference genome;
+#. *Total number of reads*: how many reads used to map to the reference genome;
-#.
-Unmapped reads: total number of reads which failed to map to the reference
+#. *Unmapped reads*: total number of reads which failed to map to the reference
    genome;
-#.
-Mapped reads: total number of reads aligned to the reference genome;
+#. *Mapped reads*: total number of reads aligned to the reference genome;
-#.
-Uniquely mapped reads: total number of reads aligned exactly 1 time to teh
+#. *Uniquely mapped reads*: total number of reads aligned exactly 1 time to teh
    reference genome;
-#.
-Multi-hit mapped reads: total number of reads aligned >1 times to the
+#. *Multi-hit mapped reads*: total number of reads aligned >1 times to the
    reference genome.

 In case you analyse **paired-end reads** data, you'll see the following
 statistics:

-#.
-Total number of mate pairs used to map to the reference genome;
+#. *Total number of mate pairs*: how many paired-end reads used to map to the reference genome;
-#.
-Mapped mate pairs: total number of paired reads where both mates were
+#. *Mapped mate pairs*: total number of paired reads where both mates were
    mapped;
-#.
-Partially mapped mate pairs: total number of paired reads where only one
+#. *Partially mapped mate pairs*: total number of paired reads where only one
    mate in the pair was mapped;
-#.
-Unmapped mate pairs: total number of paired reads which failed to map to the
+#. *Unmapped mate pairs*: total number of paired reads which failed to map to the
    reference genome;
-#.
-Improperly mapped mate pairs: total number of paired reads where one of the
+#. *Improperly mapped mate pairs*: total number of paired reads where one of the
    mates was mapped with an unexpected orientation;
-#.
-Properly mapped mate pairs: total number of paired reads where both mates
+#. *Properly mapped mate pairs*: total number of paired reads where both mates
    were mapped with the expected orientation.

-For both types of reads, you'll get **Coverage by chromosome** plot.
+*Coverage by chromosome* plot is reported for both read types.

 .. image:: images/coverage_by_chromosome.png